mnit-rtmc/iris/docs/dms.md

 Second    | May combine as second message
 Either    | May combine as first or second message

+There are two cases where messages can be combined:
-The first message is either scheduled by a [DMS action] or selected by the operator using the quick message selector.
-The second message is selected by the operator, and may be:
+- The first message is scheduled by a [DMS action] and the second is selected by an operator.
-- composed (line-by-line)
-- quick message
-- incident deploy message
+- Both messages are selected by an operator, the first being a quick message and the second composed (line-by-line).

 Whenever messages are combined, the foreground color, font, and justification tags are reset to the default values with `[cf]` `[fo]` `[jl]` `[jp]` before the